Featuring the best attractions in South Cumbria (beyond the Lakes) that are visited by Lake District transport services

 Buses stop in the village.
 No buses at weekends or public holidays.

 Grange-over-Sands is an attractive seaside town overlooking Morecambe Bay.
 The town became a popular Victorian resort after the railway was built in the mid-19th century and many of the buildings, including some grand hotels, date from that period.
-The mile-long traffic free promenade provides a pleasant walk with good views across the estuary although the adjacent sands have been covered by grass in recent history due to the river channel shifting away.
-Behind the promenade are the pretty ornamental gardens and an impressive duck pond.
-The town itself has a number of small shops and cafes including the popular, old fashioned Hazelmere Cafe & Bakery and the renowned Higginsons Butchers.
+On the other side of the railway line, the mile-long traffic free promenade provides a pleasant walk with good views across the estuary towards Arnside Knott and the hills of northern Lancashire.
+Despite the town name, the adjacent sands have been covered by grass in recent history due to the River Kent channel shifting away.
+Adjacent to the railway station are the pretty ornamental gardens and an impressive duck pond.
+Away from the estuary, the town is surprisingly hilly and there are some quite strenuous walks up the attractive wooded hills behind.
+The town itself has a number of small shops and cafes, including the popular Hazelmere Cafe & Bakery and the renowned Higginsons Butchers.

 The main bus stop is outside the railway station at the northern end of the town centre.